Gina S. Warren

 Professor Gina S. Warren became a member of the faculty in 2011.
 Prior to joining the faculty, Professor Warren taught Civil Procedure and Energy Law as a visiting professor at Duquesne University School of Law and taught a summer seminar on U.S. energy law at the University of Cologne in Cologne, Germany.
 While in Germany, Professor Warren also gave two presentations to the German/American Lawyer Association on climate change regulations in the U.S., including one presentation at the U.S. Embassy in Berlin.
 Before entering academia, Professor Warren was at Perkins Coie, LLP, a prominent international law firm, based in Seattle, Washington.
 She was a litigator in practice, with an emphasis in energy and utility law.

 Professor Warren received her B.S. in Psychology from the University of Arizona followed by her J.D. from Rutgers University School of Law.
-While at Rutgers, Professor Warren served on the moot court team, was an editor of the Rutgers Law Review and received an award for her work with the Domestic Violence Clinic.
+While at Rutgers, Professor Warren was an editor of the Rutgers Law Review, served on the moot court team, and received an award for her work with the Domestic Violence Clinic.
 After graduating from Rutgers, Professor Warren completed a clerkship for the Honorable Michael Winkelstein of the Appellate Division of the Superior Court of New Jersey.

-“Hydropower: Time for A Small Makeover,” Indiana International and Comparative Law Review (forthcoming 2013).
+“Hydropower: Time for A Small Makeover,” 24 Indiana International and Comparative Law Review (249) (2014).
 [SSRN]

 "Hydropower: It’s a Small World After All,” 91 Nebraska Law Review 925 (2013).
 [SSRN]

 "Hydraulic Fracturing Fluid Disclosure: Do We Have a Right to Know?"
-3 Kölner Schrift zum Wirtschaftsrecht [KSzW] 328 (2011) (Ger.).
+3 Kölner Schrift zum Wirtschaftsrecht [KSzW] 328 (2011) (Ger.). [link to pdf]

 Note, "Prosecutorial Implications of a Victim’s Right to be Heard: Court Upholds Victim's Right to be Heard at Important Criminal Justice Hearings," 34 Rutgers Law Journal 1173 (2003).
 [Westlaw]